Azure-Samples/github-runner-on-aks/README.md

 # Self-Hosted GitHub Actions Runner On AKS (Azure Kubernetes Service) with auto-scale option

-This repo will demo shortly how you can connect to your github account a self-hosted runner which deployed on Azure Kubernetes Service (AKS) with autp-scale option - which provide an ability to handle successfully many github action job requests in parallel.
+This repo will demo shortly how you can connect to your github account a self-hosted runner which deployed on Azure Kubernetes Service (AKS) with auto-scale option - which provide an ability to handle successfully many github action job requests in parallel.
 This project include the following:
 - Bicep deployment, which responsible to following tasks:
   - AKS deployment